|

 32. Repeat as necessary!

 I found that our cabinets looked amazing after 2 coats primer and 3 coats of paint, making sure to sand with 220 grit between each coat.
+That was the magic sauce for us.

 I think 3 is the magic number for most when repainting painted kitchen cabinets, but you may find that yours look great after 2!
 It really depends on several factors like wood grain, quality of cabinets, etc.